Assyrian captivity: Assyrian cuneiform

-Assyrian cuneiform states that 27,290 captives were taken from Samaria, the capital of the Northern Kingdom of Israel, by the hand of Sargon II.
+The Babylonian Chronicle ABC1 records that Shalmaneser V conquered Samaria, as stated in the Bible.
+Likewise, Assyrian cuneiform states that 27,290 captives were taken from Samaria, the capital of the new Assyrian province of Samerina, by Sargon II.

 Sargon records his first campaign on the walls of the royal palace at Dur-Sharrukin (Khorsabad):

 In my first year of reign *** the people of Samaria *** to the number of 27,290 ...
 I carried away.

 Fifty chariots for my royal equipment I selected.
 The city I rebuilt.
 I made it greater than it was before.

 People of the lands I had conquered I settled therein.
 My official (Tartan) I placed over them as governor.
 (L.ii.4.)

 The description of the final defeat of the Northern Kingdom of Israel above appears to be a minor event in Sargon's legacy.
 Some historians attribute the ease of Israel's defeat to the previous two decades of invasions, defeats, and deportations.

 Some estimates assume a captivity numbering in the hundreds of thousands, minus those who died in defense of the kingdom and minus those who fled voluntarily before and during the invasions.
 It has also been suggested that the numbers deported by the Assyrians were rather limited and the bulk of the population remained in situ.
 There is also evidence that significant numbers fled south to the Kingdom of Judah.
 Archaeologically speaking, it is known that the invasion was accompanied by large-scale destruction and abandonment at many sites.
+There are also some cuneiform texts that document the presence of Israelites in Assyria after the deportations.